ton-affiliates/ton-affiliate-marketplace/README.md

   - `campaignBalance` (Coins): Amount withdrawn.

 ### 5. CampaignBalanceUnderThresholdEvent
 Emitted when a campaign balance drops below a threshold (5 TON).
+Emitted only upon user actions (not when advertiser withdraws fuds).
 - **Purpose**: Alerts of low campaign balance.
 - **Parameters**:
   - `campaignId` (uint32): ID of the campaign.